From Spain to Space: The Timeless Tale of Merino Wool

 What’s All The Fuss About?

-Merinos are prized today for the same reason they were a almost a millennia ago; their wool is highly valuable thanks to its exceptional properties.
+Merinos are prized today for the same reason they were a almost a millennium ago; their wool is highly valuable thanks to its exceptional properties.
 We’ve discussed their incredible softness, but that’s not all!
 Merino regulates body temperature by wicking moisture away, perfect for our mattress toppers that are designed to keep you warm in chillier seasons and cool in the summer months.

 Soft, versatile, hardwearing: Our Herringbone Throw (95% superfine merino) is perfect for a cool evening outdoors.